- Sponsor: Kinship Foundation

 - A cover page listing

-- The name of this funding opportunity and title of research proposal
+- The name of this funding opportunity and title of your proposal

-- Applicant/PI name, UGA position, email, and UGA office contact information
+- Your name, UGA position, home department, email, and UGA contact information

-- Date of the applicant’s appointment as Assistant Professor (must be on or after July 1, 2016)
+- Date of applicant’s appointment as Assistant Professor (must be on or after July 1, 2019)

 - A (maximum two-page) proposal summary that describes the research project’s purpose, methodology, and overall goal (novelty and risk-taking are greatly encouraged)

-- The names and email addresses of four letter-writers who would the final application’s Letters of Support.
-These individuals must consist of the applicant’s doctoral and post-doctoral mentors, a person of the applicant’s choosing, and the fourth individual must be the applicant’s department chair(s).
+- The names and email addresses of four letter-writers who would compose the final applicant’s Letters of Support.
+These individuals must consist of the applicant’s doctoral and post-doctoral mentors, a person of the applicant’s choosing, and the fourth individual must be the applicant(s) department chair(s)

-- A (maximum one-page) statement describing why you should be UGA’s nominee (i.e., why you would be the most competitive for this program).
+- A (maximum one page) statement describing why you should be UGA’s submission (i.e., why you would be the most competitive for this program).
 Include a summary of early-career achievements and/or awards.

 View our calendar for all Current and Closed Limited Submissions.